bilisim1995/PdfAnaliz/replit.md

 ## Overview

 This is a Streamlit-based web application that processes PDF documents and segments them into optimized chunks for RAG (Retrieval Augmented Generation) systems.
-The application analyzes PDF content using DeepSeek AI to generate metadata including titles, descriptions, and keywords for each section.
-Users can upload PDFs from their computer or download them from URLs, and the system automatically creates intelligent document sections with AI-generated metadata to improve retrieval performance in RAG applications.
+The application offers two sectioning strategies: AI-powered intelligent sectioning that analyzes content to create semantically meaningful sections, and manual sectioning based on fixed page ranges.
+Using DeepSeek AI, it generates comprehensive metadata including titles, descriptions, and keywords for each section.
+Users can upload PDFs from their computer or download them from URLs, and the system automatically creates document sections with AI-generated metadata to improve retrieval performance in RAG applications.

+## Recent Changes (October 22, 2025)

+- Added **Intelligent Content-Based Sectioning**: AI analyzes PDF content to create semantically coherent sections based on topic changes and content flow
+- Implemented **Dual Sectioning Strategies**: Users can choose between AI-powered intelligent sectioning or manual fixed-page sectioning
+- Enhanced **Section Reasoning**: AI provides explanations for why each section was created
+- Improved **Error Handling**: Better error messages when DeepSeek API encounters issues
+- Increased **Maximum Page Limit**: Raised from 20 to 30 pages per section for manual mode

 ## User Preferences